geminiyellow/globalize/doc/hello-world/README.md

 ## AMD

-This demo assumes you know what AMD is.
-It's composed of one single file:
+We assume you know what AMD is.
+This demo is composed of the following file structure.

 ```
 amd/